OkamuraHiroshi/Statmodel_For_RadioIsotope_Contamination/README.md

 - Download: CRAN Rtools page

--After installation, restart R and ensure that Rtools is on your system PATH.
+- After installation, restart R and ensure that Rtools is on your system PATH.
 Without Rtools, the installation or execution of TMB models may fail.